RaymondFallon/SubtextAnalyzer/README.md

 #### Confessions and Defense
 As it stands, the program has a rather low success rate.
 I believe this is due, in large part, to the relatively small sample text I have for each subtext.
-The input I used had about 5,000 - 20,000 words per subtext and is pulled from very varied sources.
+The inputs I am using have about 5,000 - 20,000 words per subtext and is pulled from very varied sources.
 At present, the results are based more on the principle of "was this word ever re-trained for this subtext?
 If so, then the co-sine distance is quite large."
-For `SubtextAnaylzer` to work properly, the question needs to be "<i>when</i> this word was retrained for this particular subtext, how different did it become from its original embedding?"
+For `SubtextAnaylzer` to work properly, the question needs to be: "<i>when</i> this word was retrained for this particular subtext, how different did it become from its original embedding?"